hackclub/hackclub/workshops/hcload/README.md

 In your terminal, you should see a ngrok URL, visiting this URL should display the LICENSE contents.

-### Part 3.3: Making requests to the Hackclub CDN API with Ky
+### Part 3.3: Making requests to the Hack Club CDN API with Ky

 - [Ky](https://github.com/sindresorhus/ky) is an HTTP client that lets you easily make requests to any server.

 - We'll be using a POST request, which sends data to a server -- In this case, we'll be sending the ngrok URL.

-- Now, the Hackclub CDN API only accepts an array of URLs, so we'll need to wrap our URL in an array
+- Now, the Hack Club CDN API only accepts an array of URLs, so we'll need to wrap our URL in an array

 Add the following to `mod.ts`: